The Best Free Route Planner with Unlimited Stops: Comparing 10 Route Planners

-But after your routes are optimized, you have to export them as an Excel file.
-So you can print them out and give them to your drivers or email them to your drivers.
+You must export your routes as an Excel file after they’re optimized and print or email them to your drivers.
 You can also export them to TomTom or Garmin devices — if your drivers are using those tools.

-The problem here is that it can be challenging to handle changes to the route as they’re in progress unless your drivers are using TomTom or Garmin devices.
+The problem is that it can be challenging to handle route changes as they’re in progress unless your drivers are using TomTom or Garmin devices.

 Here’s how Route4Me works: